tanishq-sa/linktoqr/README.md

 ## 📱 Features in Detail

 ### QR Code Generation
-- Generates QR codes using the `qrcode.react` library
+- Generates QR codes using the `qrcode` library with custom rendering
 - Real-time updates as you type
-- High-quality SVG rendering
+- Custom rounded modules for modern appearance
 - Optimized for mobile scanning

 ### PNG Download